Living costs in Olomouc

 The Final Exams are composed of four subjects.
 Each subject contains approximately 20 different topics.
 Each student draws one topic from each subject at the beginning of the exam.
 Once the student has drawn the four questions, they are given a 15-minute period in which the are allowed to use only pen/paper to organize and prepare.
 After the preparation period, the oral exam begins with each of the four questions taking approximately 10 minutes.

-In a graduation ceremony, the student officially leaves Palacký University, taking the academic pledge and receiving a diploma which entitles him or her to use the academic degree.
+In a graduation ceremony, the students officially leave Palacký University, taking the academic pledge and receiving a diploma which entitles them to use the academic degree.